khofstadter/CS220-AU-navigating-the-digital-world/syllabus.md

 - make v&r-map-2021-10.jpg
 - familiarise yourself with the module description, assignments, assignment criteria, assessment rubric, note down questions in your repositiry, think about a project that you'd like to reflect on in this module

-## W3 Visual Code Studio, VSC extensions and GitHub Desktop
+## W3 Visual Code Studio and GitHub Desktop
 - your progress
 [[project-management-with-github-vsc-foam.md]]
 [[writing]]